-- Cathode materials such as lithium and cobalt have returned extractions of 100%. - Precipitation tests have recovered 100% of cobalt and 87% of the lithium.
-Leaching tests have been completed on Nickel and Manganese giving 100% recovery. - Production of rechargeable Lithium Cobalt prototype button batteries have been successfully completed. - A US provisional patent was applied for on November 11, 2016.
+- Cathode materials such as lithium & cobalt have returned extractions of 100%. - Precipitation tests have recovered 100% of cobalt and 87% of the lithium. (tests yet to be to be completed on Nickel and Manganese. - Production of rechargeable Lithium Cobalt prototype button batteries have been successfully completed. - A US provisional patent was applied for on November 11, 2016.